🦷Understanding Bruxism: Causes And Treatments

 What is Bruxism and Its Symptoms?

-• Jaw pain or soreness
+• Pain in the jaw or soreness

-• Increased tooth sensitivity
+• An increase in tooth sensitivity

 Common Causes of Bruxism

-The Impact of Stress on Bruxism
+The Relation Between Stress and Bruxism

 Stress FactorsEffects on Bruxism